10darts/documentation/reference/api/keys.rst

     :>json int id: unique identifier for the key/value.
     :>json object key: JSON object with ``name`` key that shows the name of the key that is linked to, and ``term``, the name normalized.
-    :>json int kind: if it shows a linked value, which that value is, 0: float, 1: int, 2: string, 3: bool.
+    :>json int kind: if it shows a linked value, which that value is, 0: float, 1: int, 2: string, 3: bool, 4: list.
     :>json string value: text value chain representation to be linked to the key.

 Delete key/value from device